Rules & Regulations

 All age groups U-12 and older will use the three-man system with one referee and two assistant referees.
-Club linesmen may be used if less than three officials show up.
-Small-sided age groups (with the exceptions of U-12) will have only one referee in some areas, and club linesmen should be used in those instances.
+Club linesmen should be used if less than three officials show up.
+Small-sided age groups (with the exceptions of U-12) will have only one referee, and club linesmen should be used in those instances.

 5. LEAGUE ENTRY FEE

 The league entry fee consists of payment for league operating costs.
 The league entry fee will be determined on a seasonal basis.
 Any team failing to attend one of the mandatory preseason meetings will pay an additional $100.00 in league fees.
 A separate performance bond of $500.00 will be required.
 Forfeit bonds will not be cashed unless a team forfeits a game.
 Teams shall also pay a separate fee to the MSYSA or US Club Soccer for the registration of player passes and roster.
 This fee includes medical insurance and liability insurance.
 No league fees will be refunded after the league deadline date, at which time the scheduling process will begin.
 Referee fees will be paid to the referees by the league, and all referee fees are to be paid to the league at the time the league application and league entry fee are submitted, prior to the league application deadline date.